RavicharanN/OpenROAD-Routing-Experiments/parallel-a-star/ReadMe.md

 A* search algorithm written in C++ programming language.
  - requires compiler support for C++11

+## Parallel A*

+* All experiments were on a Virtual Box with 2 cores and 3 gigs RAM
+* To mimic the experiment we added a uniform noise while computing the cost
+* All the experiemnts wre controlled
+* Did not see as much improment as expected - machine limitations (?)
+* Alternatives for compute / bencharmking suggestions needed ??

+#### Experiment1: 25x25 grid (40 percent occupied) : ~1ms sleep on prcoessing every successor

+* Single thread runtime: ~ 1700 ms
+* 2 threads OMP ~ 1400 ms
+* 3,4 threads OMP ~ 1600 ms

+#### Experiment1: 100x100 grid (50 percent occupied) : ~100ns sleep on prcoessing every successor

+* Single thread runtime: ~ 6000 ms
+* 2 threads OMP ~ 5500 ms
+* 3,4 threads OMP ~ 6000 ms

 #### Usage example
 ```cpp
 #include <iostream>